 The following dates indicates what vital, land, probate, and court records are in Dubuque county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Dubuque County Recorder's Office has Birth / Death Records from 1880, has Marriage Records from 1835 and has Land Records from 1834. he County Recorder's Office maintains official records of documents affecting title to real estate.
 Every real estate transaction that takes place begins in the Recorder's Office.
 One of the major duties of the office is the management of public records.
 As a result, accuracy and preservation of records are a must in the Recorder's Office.
 In addition to real estate transactions, the Recorder's Office issues titles and liens; records veterans discharge papers; processes passport applications; accepts marriage applications and issues the subsequent license; issues certified copies of birth, death and marriage records as well as other numerous duties.

 - Dubuque County Clerk of Court has Probate Records from 1835and has Court Records from 1834.
 The County Clerk of Court manages and maintains all trial court records, including pleadings, evidence and orders.
 The clerks of court have hundreds of administrative duties.
 They accept and process fines, fees and court costs owed to the state, child support checks, and civil judgments owed to litigants.
 They maintain a record of liens on all real estate in the county.
 Clerks help with involuntary hospitalization cases.
 They have the authority to dispose of scheduled violations which are not contested and do not require a court hearing.
 Clerks are also responsible for informing state and local government agencies of court orders.